MovingPlanetsAround/ABIE/README.md

 ## Improve the precision of ABIE

 By default, `ABIE` uses double precision.
-For some special cases (for example, integrating a Kozai-Lidov system where the eccentricity can be very high), the precision of the integrator can be adjusted by simply changing the following lines in `Makefile` from
+For some special cases (for example, integrating a Kozai-Lidov system where the eccentricity can be very high), the precision of the integrator can be adjusted by simply changing the following lines in `src/Makefile` from

 ```Makefile
 LONGDOUBLE = 0